Modern Slavery Statement — Commercial Waste Rickmansworth

 Our due diligence approach combines desktop assessments, site visits and third-party audits.
 We perform supplier audits on a risk-prioritised basis, focusing on supply chain tiers where the potential for modern slavery is greatest.
 Audits evaluate recruitment practices, working hours, pay, health and safety and freedom of movement.
 If issues are identified, we require corrective action plans and follow-up audits until compliance is achieved.

-Training session on recognising signs of modern slavery We operate a structured supplier onboarding process that includes background checks, verification of employment records and review of policies.
+A large green plastic wheelie bin with a closed lid and two black handles, positioned on a paved surface in an outdoor setting.
+The bin has a textured surface and visible wheels at the base, indicating it is used for rubbish collection.
+In the background, there is a black metal fence with vertical bars and stone pillars, and beyond that, a grassy area with trees and a pathway.
+The overall scene suggests a typical waste management setup in a residential or public space, with overcast lighting and damp ground, indicative of recent rain.
+This image relates to rubbish removal services offered by Commercial Waste Rickmansworth, serving local areas such as WD3 postcode in Hertfordshire.
+We operate a structured supplier onboarding process that includes background checks, verification of employment records and review of policies.
 Suppliers are required to declare compliance with our anti-slavery policy and to permit access for independent audits.
 We also maintain a supplier code of conduct and publish expectations for the entire supplier base that supports our Rickmansworth commercial waste operations.

 Key elements of our vendor management and audit regime include: